lfloris/openshift-dev-training/Labs/Lab06-WebUI-application-deployments/creating-a-deploymentconfig-ex-1.md

 Review some of the other information in this form.
 For example, change the *Application* drop down to create a new application called `lab06`, and change the *Name* from `my-python` to `lab06-ex-1`.

-In the *Resources* section, select the Deployment Config radio button, as we will generate a new DeploymentConfig object from this exercise.2
+In the *Resources* section, select the Deployment Config radio button, as we will generate a new DeploymentConfig object from this exercise.

 Then select the check box to create a route to the application.